samueljaval/download-single-use-files/README.md

 ![pop-up window that will appear when a file is downloaded](img/popup.png)

-- If you click yes, the file will open and it will be single-use.
+- If you click yes, the file will open and it will be single-use
 - If you click no, the file won't open but will remain in the "Downloads" directory
+- If you click no & move, you can choose which directory you want to put your file in

 The python script can be made into an executable as follows :
 - change the .py extension to .command